New Big Money Means Switch Inc. (SWCH) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -0.32% loss in the last 1 month and extending the period to 3 months gives it a 1.01%, and is -0.38% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.39% over the week and 0.29% over the month.
+The stock witnessed a 0.44% loss in the last 1 month and extending the period to 3 months gives it a 1.10%, and is 0.71% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.51% over the week and 0.34% over the month.

 Switch Inc. (SWCH) Analyst Forecasts